 Her brother held the gown up for her inspection.
 “This is beauty.
 Touch it.
 Go on.
 Caress the fabric.”
 Dany touched it.
 The cloth was so smooth that it seemed to run through her fingers like water.
 AGOT, Daenerys I

-A beautiful gown, so smooth Viserys urges Dany to caress it.
+A beautiful gown.
 All this feminine imagery is set up in relation to water.
 The fabric is smooth and flows like water.
 In a following passage, Daenerys gazes at herself in a silvered looking glass as well.
 Knowing what we do, these references evoke the former Silver Sea, with Dany looking at a reflection of herself in those ancient silver waters.
 The description of her wedding gown and its association with water also recall Patchface’s comments about merwives weaving gowns of silver seaweed:

 “It is always summer under the sea,” he intoned.
 “The merwives wear nennymoans in their hair and weave gowns of silver seaweed.
 I know, I know, oh, oh, oh.”
 ACOK, Prologue